Openlayer named a top 100 AI company of 2022 by CB Insights!

 For the sake of simplicity, in this post, we focused on giving a high-level overview of how LIME works for tabular data with only two features, avoiding the mathematical details from the problem formulation.
 The generalization from two features to many is direct, we just wouldn’t be able to draw nice figures.

-Moreover, LIME works not only for tabular data but also for text and image data types.
+Moreover, LIME works not only for tabular data but also for text and image data as well.
 There are a few modifications required so that the data representation over which the explanations are provided remains easily interpretable to humans.
 All of these modifications are discussed in more detail in the Interpretable Data Representations section from the original paper and the interested reader is encouraged to check it out.

-Fraud detection with LIME
+Churn prediction with LIME

 Let’s go through a simple example that illustrates the usefulness of explainability in a real-world situation.
+The code and data for this example are available on GitHub.

-The possibilities are endless, but notice that actionable insights arise naturally once we leverage the power of explanations.
+Actionable insights arise naturally once we leverage the power of explanations.
 Moreover, explanations build trust that your model is behaving as expected and not simply over-indexing to certain features, for instance.

 Further reading